 Our goal is to have Gadolinium Toxicity recognized as a serious medical condition that can potentially happen to any Gadolinium-exposed patient.
 Toward that end, we have devoted our time to Patient Advocacy efforts by authoring several papers that have been sent to the FDA as well as many prominent members of the medical community, and we have developed important contacts within the Radiology and MRI safety communities.
-You can read more in Advocacy.
+In September of 2017, we made a presentation at a public meeting of the FDA’s Medical Imaging Drugs Advisory Committee about gadolinium retention from GBCAs.
+You can read more about our efforts in Advocacy.

 We strive to keep up-to-date on the latest research findings and safety announcements.
 The News section is your one-stop source for recently published information related to gadolinium retention and GBCA safety.
 It is also where you will find our editorials on related topics.

 Since there is almost no help or even understanding that patients can get from their doctors about how to deal with Gadolinium Toxicity, we rely on each other.
 In Viewpoints you will find thoughts, ideas, personal reflections and experiences in dealing with the effects of Gadolinium Toxicity.